-[‡] Region designation is based on U.S. Census Bureau reporting practices.
+‡ Region designation is based on U.S. Census Bureau reporting practices.
 See Appendix D for identification of specific regional designation of state of occurrence.

-+ Data collection for 2018 and 2019 may be only partially complete due to apparently incomplete reporting from some states.
-Italicized estimates may change in the future if more reports of deaths are received.
++ Data collection for 2018, 2019, and 2020 may be only partially complete due to apparently incomplete reporting from some states.
+The corresponding estimates for

-[@] Based on estimated U.S. population statistics for the 3-year average (2017-2019).
+@ Based on estimated U.S. population statistics for the 3-year average (2018-2020).